GM sidesteps economic headwinds; Q3 profit jumps nearly 37% - NewsBreak

 Excluding one-time items, GM made $2.25 per share, beating estimates of $1.88.

-GM reiterated its full-year net income guidance between $9.6 billion and $11.2 billion.
+GM reiterated its full-year net income guidance of $9.6 billion and $11.2 billion.
 GM still expects pretax income of $13 billion to $15 billion.

 Chief Financial Officer Paul Jacobson said the company isn’t seeing any sign that demand for new vehicles is slowing despite higher interest rates and inflation.
 “Pricing remains strong, demand remains strong for our products,” he told reporters early Tuesday.

-GM finished and shipped about 75% of the 90,000 vehicles it built without one part or another in the second quarter.
+GM finished and shipped about 75% of the 90,000 vehicles it built without one part or another in the second quarter, and Jacobson said the company is seeing better supplies of computer chips and other parts.
 Dealer inventory as of Sept.
 30 rose to 359 million, up from 248 million in the second quarter.

-“Overall chips are getting better than certainly where they were a year ago,” Jacobson said.
+“Overall chips are getting better than certainly where they were a year ago,” he said.

 The company has not seen any signs of a recession, but it's continuing to watch the economy, Jacobson said.
 It has no plans to cut any workers, but is being selective in hiring, he said.